cocos/cocos-docs/en/scripting/modules/example-protobufjs.md

 # Example: Using protobuf.js with npm

-This section illustrates how to use the npm package in a Cocos Creator project by installing and using [protobufjs](https://www.npmjs.com/package/protobufjs).
+This section illustrates how to use npm packages in a Cocos Creator project by installing and using [protobufjs](https://www.npmjs.com/package/protobufjs).

 ## Install Node.js